Thfona/graphql-mock-api/README.md

 # GraphQL Mock API

 Schema-first GraphQL Mock API with easygraphql-mock and json-graphql-server.
+For development purposes only.

 ## How to use

-Just define your schemas under the schema folder and start the application.
+Just define your schemas under "src/schemas" and start the application.
 If you need to generate new data just delete the "data.json" file under "src/mock".

 ## Scripts